|

 to motion blur (motion blur

-is discussed in Chapter 6), or if you instead just increase the ISO you
+is discussed in Chapter 6), or if you instead

 may end up with an image that is very noisy.
 In this way, the